 SCCHA's customized debt and equity packages for bond financed, tax credit assisted complexes require an in-depth understanding of capital market trends and credit analysis criteria.
 SCCHA has also built comfortable working relationships with the top performers in the equity syndication and municipal finance businesses.
 Because of the agency's reputation for efficient and responsible administration of these complex finance transaction, the agency has continuing access to the most attractively priced financing.
 SCCHA is committed to optimizing our project financing strategies in order to minimize the subsidy required without sacrificing the quality of the affordable housing development.

 The majority of SCCHA's housing portfolio consists of units restricted to 50% and 60% of the Area Median Income.
 Rents may vary from property to property.
-Click here for links to the property management companies to check current rents.

 These property management companies provide on-site management, maintenance, compliance and day-to-day oversight of the agency's housing portfolio.